iamnewneo/aoi/rl_space/legacy_code/README.md

 ## General Info
 The folder in this repository includes code for replicating the Video Game code.
 The code is refactored in such a way that it is easier to understand and make any changes.
+Training on GPU is also supported for CNN and LSTM now.
 The folder mainly consists of 4 files:
 1. train_cnn.py - Used to train CNN model [H-Score] to identify the label of frame and location of enemy
 2. train_lstm.py - Used to train LSTM model to predict next position of the enemy